Inverness: Location

 Inverness is situated at the mouth of the River Ness (which flows from nearby Loch Ness) and at the south-western extremity of the Moray Firth.
 The city lies at the end of the Great Glen with Loch Ness, Loch Ashie and Loch Duntelchaig to the west.
-Inverness's Caledonian Canal also runs through the Great Glen, connecting Loch Ness, Loch Oich, and Loch Lochy.
+Inverness's Caledonian Canal also runs through the Great Glen, connecting Loch Ness, Loch Oich and Loch Lochy.

 The Ness Islands, a publicly owned park, consists of two wooded islands connected by footbridges and has been used as a place of recreation since the 1840s.
 Craig Phadraig, once an ancient Gaelic and Pictish hillfort, is a 240 m hill which offers hikes on a clear pathway through the wooded terrain.

 Inverness lies on the Great Glen Fault.
-There are minor earthquakes, usually unnoticed by locals, about every 3 years.
-The last earthquake to affect Inverness was in 1934.
+There are minor earthquakes, usually unnoticed by locals, about every three years; the last to affect Inverness was in 1934.